Python Try Except: Examples And Best Practices

 If Python finds a suitable except block, it executes the code in that block.
 If it doesn’t find one, Python handles the exception by itself.
 This means it will print the exception and exit the program since it has no clue what to do with it.

 I hope you’re still with me!
 If not, no worries.
-The examples on this page will hopefully make all this more clear.
-You might want to revisit this section once you’ve finished the entire article.
+The examples on this page will hopefully clarify everything.
+You might want to revisit this section after finishing the entire article.

 Catching exceptions with try except